Vilijan/NFTMarketplace/TutorialExplanation.md

 In order to deploy the application on the network, we need three required arguments: the address which currently holds the NFT, the address which has admin rights in the application and the ID of the NFT.
 We pass the `asa_owner` and the `app_admin` as application arguments, while the `asa_id` is sent in the `foreign_assets` field of the `ApplicationCreateTxn`.

+You can read more about the [assets](https://pyteal.readthedocs.io/en/latest/api.html#pyteal.TxnObject.assets) field in the PyTeal documentation.
+This is a really powerful feature, it can enable stateful smart contracts to look up information about assets and account balances.
+You can read more about it on the following [link](https://pyteal.readthedocs.io/en/latest/assets.html).

 ```python
 def app_initialization(self):
      return Seq([